 J. Cameron Thrash, Assistant Professor

-I’m a Southern California native and grew up in Orange County.
-I managed to complete undergraduate studies at UC San Diego in spite of being constantly tempted with beautiful weather, epic surf and easy ocean access.
-Afterwards, I worked as a technician for Monica J. Carson at The Scripps Research Institute on microglial gene expression during central nervous system disease.
-Switching gears after falling for microbes, I attended UC Berkeley for graduate school and focused on traditional anaerobic microbial physiology in the lab of John D. Coates.
-Grad work included bioelectrochemical reduction of perchlorate- a major contaminant of groundwater in the United States- isolation of novel perchlorate reducing microorganisms, and side projects involving anaerobic oxidation of Fe(II) and U(IV).
-Most recently, I postdoc’d with Stephen J. Giovannoni at Oregon State University, focusing on a variety of topics on the evolution and genomics of SAR11, the most abundant marine bacteria.
-I’m an enthusiastic surfer/diver/general ocean fiend and crossfitter.
-I have occasionally blogged at One World One Ocean in The Water Column, and I also co-host a free online microbiology seminar series with Jen Biddle over at MicroSeminar.
+I was born and raised in Orange County, Southern California.
+I managed to complete undergraduate studies at UC San Diego in spite of being constantly tempted with beautiful weather, epic surf, and easy ocean access.
+Afterwards, I worked as a Research Assistant for Monica J. Carson at The Scripps Research Institute on microglial gene expression in central nervous system disease.
+Switching gears after deciding to work on microbes, I attended UC Berkeley for graduate school in the lab of John D. Coates.
+Grad work included bioelectrochemical reduction of perchlorate, a major contaminant of groundwater in the United States, isolation of novel perchlorate reducing microorganisms, and side projects involving anaerobic oxidation of Fe(II) and U(IV).
+I then postdoc’d with Stephen J. Giovannoni at Oregon State University, focusing on a variety of topics on the evolution and genomics of SAR11, the most abundant marine bacteria.
+I’m an enthusiastic surfer, diver, and crossfitter.
+I blogged at One World One Ocean in The Water Column, and I also co-host a free online microbiology seminar series with Jen Biddle and David Baltrus over at MicroSeminar.